Chart Color Schemes

 Population growth drivers in Cloncurry are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Feb 2026, the estimated population of the suburb of Cloncurry is around 3,396, reflecting a growth of 229 people since the 2021 Census.
-This increase corresponds to a rise of 7.2%.
-The latest resident population estimate by AreaSearch, based on the ERP data release by the ABS in June 2024 and validated new addresses, is 3,387.
-This results in a density ratio of 0.40 persons per square kilometer.
-Cloncurry's growth exceeded that of its SA3 area (2.7%) and SA4 region since the 2021 Census, making it a regional growth leader.
-Interstate migration contributed approximately 54.0% to overall population gains during recent periods.
+As of May 2026, the estimated population of the suburb of Cloncurry is around 3,401.
+This figure represents an increase of 234 people since the 2021 Census, which reported a population of 3,167.
+The current resident population estimate of 3,394 comes from AreaSearch's examination of the latest ERP data release by the ABS in June 2025 and includes an additional 34 validated new addresses since the Census date.
+This results in a population density ratio of 0.40 persons per square kilometer.
+Cloncurry's population growth rate of 7.4% since the 2021 census exceeds that of its SA3 area (1.9%) and SA4 region, indicating it as a growth leader in the region.
+Interstate migration contributed approximately 54.0% of overall population gains during recent periods, with other factors such as natural growth and overseas migration also being positive contributors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted.
-However, these state projections do not provide age category splits; hence proportional growth weightings aligned with the ABS Greater Capital Region projections released in 2023 and based on 2022 data are applied where utilized.
-Future population trends suggest an increase just below the median of regional areas across the nation by 2041, with the suburb expected to expand by 427 persons over these 17 years, reflecting a total increase of 12.2%.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 using a base year of 2022.
+Future population trends suggest an increase just below the median of regional areas across the nation, with the suburb expected to expand by 373 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 10.8% over the 16 years.

 Frequently Asked Questions - Population